daisysendermoon/historic-weather-app/README.md

 ./gradlew bootRun

+A more staightforward way to run the application is that from any linux/mac, you can run:

+java -jar historic-weather-0.0.1-SNAPSHOT.jar

+I do not have a windows machine, so I cannot say this will work for windows or not.

 All above notes applied to my MAC Book.
 You can find the application screen shot in the project: application_screen_shot_on_mac.png